pdenissen/ChartCreator/README.md

 CREATE POLICY "Users can insert their own charts"
 ON charts FOR INSERT
 WITH CHECK (auth.uid() = user_id);

+-- Add more policies as needed for update/delete
 ```

 ## Development